ashkanchaji/ashkanchaji/README.md

 - 👋 Hi, I’m @ashkanchaji
-- 👀 I’m interested in learning more about DSA and Python
+- 👀 I’m interested in learning more about Computer Science.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Django.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : achaji2563@gmail.com